usaid-cs/yesterday-i-learned/sql.md

 - SSDs and HDDs have different `random_page_cost` (default 4) and `seq_page_cost` values (default 1).
 For SSDs, `random_page_cost` may well be set to 1, which often affects how the query planner decides how to make a query.
 - An ordered index (one where you specify `field_name DESC`) [hardly matters](https://dba.stackexchange.com/a/39599) except if you perform range queries over multiple columns.
 - Non-material views are [as fast as the query you put inside it](https://dba.stackexchange.com/a/151220).
+- Check timing with `\timing`
+- Echo with `\echo` (lol)
+- Avoid ["cross joins"](https://www.w3resource.com/PostgreSQL/postgresql-cross-join.php) or cartesian product joins, aka `SELECT ...
+FROM more,than,one,table`, which produces a massive queryset of size `more x than x one x table`.
+Nevertheless, in some cases, a cross join might reference an index that an inner join does not, ending up being faster.

 ## Troubleshooting